-This tomato tart with ricotta is the perfect recipe for summer.
-Light, flavorful, and so easy to make, you'll want to eat this all summer long but all year round too!
+This tomato puff pastry tart with ricotta is the perfect recipe to make with summer tomatoes but I make it whenever I can find good quality tomatoes at my grocery store.
+Light, flavorful, and so easy to make, you'll want to eat this rustic tomato tart all year long!

 This is really easy to make so let me show you the steps of how it is made.
 Cheeses, spices and herbs can be varied to whatever you have on hand.
 So go to town and create one yourself!

-First, preheat your oven to 400 degrees.
-Roll out one sheet of puff pastry and place on a baking pan covered with parchment paper.
+- First, preheat your oven to 400 degrees.
+Roll out one sheet of puff pastry (after it has been defrosted) and place on a baking pan covered with parchment paper.
 Spread on some ricotta cheese.
 I used ½ cup of fresh ricotta.

 How do I choose the best tomatoes?

 - Perfect tomatoes look plump and juicy, and their skins are smooth.